 3309 U.S. in War and Upheaval, 1939-1989 (3-0).
 American social, political, and foreign policy history from World War II to the end of the Cold War, with detailed emphasis on anti-communism, de-industrialization, protest movements, and the culture wars.

 3310 U.S. Constitutional History (3-0).
 Everything has a history, and that includes the U.S. Constitution.
-The class focuses on the development of the Constitution, the critical ideologies and court decisions that shaped the Constitution up to our time, and how those ideologies and decisions were conditioned by their historical moments.
+This class focuses on the development of the Constitution, the critical ideologies and court decisions that shaped the Constitution up to our time, and how those ideologies and decisions were conditioned by their historical moments.

 3335 Renaissance and Reformation (3-0).
 Major developments in Europe from about 1450 to 1648, focusing on the humanist Renaissance, and Protestant Reformation, the Catholic reform movement, and the conflict of Protestants and Catholics through the Thirty Years War of 1618-1648.

 3336 Absolutism and Enlightenment: Europe, 1648-1788 (3-0).
 Major themes are political conflict in England, absolute monarch in France under Louis XIV, the Scientific Revolution, conflict for world empire between France and Britain, and the revolutionary thought of the Enlightenment.
-(Credit may not be earned for this course and for History 4331.)

 3337 Comparative History of Ancient East and West (3-0).
 A comparative history of Ancient China and Rome, examining the rise of their respective empires, economic evolution, and their political and military expansion and contraction.

-3344 U.S. Environmental History and Politics (3-0) examines the historical evolution of American politics and policies related to the conservation, preservation, and economic development of American natural resources.
+3344 U.S. Environmental History and Politics (3-0).
+Examines the historical evolution of American politics and policies related to the conservation, preservation, and economic development of American natural resources.

 3348 Rights and Reform in 20th Century America (3-0).
 This course examines conservative and progressive political reform movements and their relationship to competing ideas of rights.
 Students will consider the various ways Americans in the 20th Century engaged in politics and sought to influence policy.

-3350 U.S. Policy History (3-0) analyzes domestic policies from an historical perspective.
+3350 U.S. Policy History (3-0).
+Analyzes domestic policies from an historical perspective.
 One or more domestic policies may be examined from an historical perspective, including, but not limited to, immigration, social welfare, entitlements, labor, economics, and de-industrialization.

 3354 Historical Writing on Politics and Policy (3-0).
 This course teaches students historical research and writing skills, with a focus on politics and policy in American History.